Optimally weighted average derivative effects: Estimation

 \subsection{Efficient estimators}

 Here we focus on efficient estimation of $\psi$ and $\Psi$ as in \eqref{lam} and \eqref{lam_bar}.
-Both are derivative effects of the type described in Example \ref{norm_ex} and share the same contrast function.
 The ICs of $\psi$ and $\Psi$ respectively are,

 where $\beta(\bm{z})\equiv \Var(A|\bm{Z}=\bm{z})$.
 These ICs may be used to construct efficient estimating equation estimators of $\psi$ and $\Psi$ by setting (an estimate of) the sample mean IC to zero.
-For $\psi$, this strategy is equivalent to the so-called one-step correction which we outline in Appendix \ref{appendix:asymptotics}.
+For $\psi$, this strategy is equivalent to the so-called one-step correction which we outline in \myappendix \ref{appendix:asymptotics}.
 For $\psi$ and $\Psi$, we thus obtain the estimators

 where superscript hat denotes consistent estimators.
 In practice, we recommend a cross-fitting approach of the type described in Section \ref{proposed_algos}, to obtain the fitted models and evaluate the estimators using a single sample \citep{Chernozhukov2018,van_der_laan_cross-validated_2011}.
 We discuss the reasons for sample splitting with reference to Theorems \ref{asym_theorem_alse1} and \ref{asym_theorem_alse2}, which give conditions under which $\hat{\psi}$ and $\hat{\Psi}$ are regular asymptotically linear (RAL).
+Note that Theorem \ref{asym_theorem_alse1} is a novel contribution of the current paper, but similar Theorems to \ref{asym_theorem_alse2} have been considered by others \citep{Chernozhukov2018, Xiang2020}.

 \begin{theorem} Assume that there exists constants $\epsilon>0, K>0$ such that (almost surely) $\epsilon < \hat{\beta}(\bm{Z})$, $\beta(\bm{Z}) \in (\epsilon, K) $, $\hat{\lambda}(\bm{Z})\in(-K,K)$, $\Var(Y|\bm{Z}) < K$, $E[\{Y-\mu(\bm{Z})\}^4 |\bm{Z}] < K$, $E[\{A-\pi(\bm{Z})\}^4 |\bm{Z}] < K$.
 Suppose also that at least one of the following two conditions hold: \begin{enumerate}[label=\arabic*.] \item (Sample-splitting) $\hat{\pi}(\bm{z}), \hat{\mu}(\bm{z}), \hat{\lambda}(\bm{z})$, and $\hat{\beta}(\bm{z})$ are obtained from a sample independent of the one used to construct $\hat{\psi}$. \item (Donsker condition) The quantities $\hat{\lambda}(\bm{Z})$,